ieGAT Practice Test 2024: Get the Most Accurate Preparation

 Can I Take the Test the ieGAT Test if I Already Have a GMAT Score?

-Yes, you can still take the ieGAT test even if you have already taken the GMAT.
+Yes, you can still take the ieGAT exam even if you have already taken the GMAT.
 When considering applications, the admissions committee accepts all test scores and if you have a valid GMAT score, you should report it when applying for the ieGAT.

 ieGAT vs GMAT